Odomari/homework_sf_data_science/LinearAlgebraInLinearMethods/README.md

 ### Stages of work on the task
 - reading data;
-- linear regression by LSM (Least Squareы Method);
+- linear regression by OLS;
 - polynomial regression;
 - regression by regularization on polynomial features.